codacy/docs/docs/repositories/commits.md

 Analysis logs can help you identify the duration of each analysis phase and any potential issues.

-To access the analysis logs, click the **View logs** button in the commit status area.
+To access the analysis logs, click the **View logs** link in the [commit status](#status) area.
 This opens a modal displaying execution times and outcomes for the tools used to analyze the commit.

 ![View logs modal](images/commits-view-logs-modal.png)